LICI

 (([email protected];))

-BENGALURU, Aug 7 (Reuters) - Life Insurance Corporation of India LIFI.NS reported a 5% rise in first-quarter profit on Thursday, helped by higher premium from renewed policies.
+Aug 7 (Reuters) - Life Insurance Corporation of India LIFI.NS reported a 5% rise in first-quarter profit on Thursday, helped by higher premiums from renewed policies, while its margins expanded due to an improvement in its product mix.

 Profit after tax for the country's biggest insurer rose to 109.87 billion rupees ($1.26 billion) for the quarter ended June 30 from 104.61 billion rupees a year earlier.